King Street Station: Architecture

 King Street Station is a red brick masonry and steel frame building with terra cotta and cast stone ornamentation, through relatively subdued in comparison to the clock tower.
+The architectural style is sometimes denoted as "Railroad Italianate" with definite Italian inspirations on the interior and in the clock tower while the base shows influences of Beaux Arts.

 The entire first floor exterior is brick-clad with granite.
 The building is L-shaped with the clock tower marking the main entry on the west facade.
 The clock tower and main entry terminate the axis of King Street in Pioneer Square.

-The architectural style is sometimes denoted as "Railroad Italianate" with definite Italian inspirations on the interior and in the clock tower while the base shows influences of Beaux Arts.
+The main building's roof features Ludowici clay tile with a green glaze.
+The clock tower's roof is unique; it's covered with glass Ludowici tile that is backlit at night to showcase its transparency.
+The glass tiles were made with manganese, causing them to turn purple over time from UV exposure.
+During the 2013 restoration these tiles were replaced with salvaged glass tiles of the same age made by the same manufacturer.

 Inside the main entry, at the base of the clock tower, is the entry hall, known as the Compass Room.
 The name references the navigational star compass rose design laid out in hand-cut marble tiles on the floor at its center.
 The Compass Room has marble wainscotting, and is lighted by a multi-globe chandelier suspended above the compass rose from an elaborate plaster rosette.
 Triple-globe wall sconces around the perimeter illuminate a band of inlaid green iridescent glass tile on the walls.
 Circular clerestory windows are trimmed in plaster relief decoration.
 This motif was originally repeated throughout most of the station's waiting room.
 While there is no known influence for the design of the interior, it resembles the ceiling of the famous Salone dei Cinquecento at the Palazzo Vecchio in Florence, Italy featuring a similar coffered grid with dentils and repeating circles, while the terrazzo floor features Greek-influenced meander patterns.

 Services

-Currently King St. Station has 25 daily train departures:
+King Street Station has 25 daily train departures: